Ian Hornett Ian Hornett

 2. a synopsis attached which has to say everything that happens (tricky exercise trying to condense 90000 words down to 5 or 600!)

-The trick is to try to get them to open the attachments so your covering letter has to be well thought out and able to sell your concept.
+The trick is to try to get them to open the attachments, so your covering letter has to be well thought out and able to sell your concept.
 Then it is a question of whether they like what they read and whether it is something that is on their wish-list.
-Remember: they are taking the risk on you that your book will sell.
-There will not be any upfront costs for you – they and the publishers have to be willing to take the chance by investing in you (they will take their cut from sales).
-That is why your book has got to be a good fit for them.
+Remember: they are taking the risk that your book will sell to cover their upfront costs and profit, so they will be very fussy.

-Do your research into the agencies first to make sure they might be interested in your type of book and then look at the agent profiles to see which agent within the agency specifically might be attracted to it.
+Do your research into the agencies first as to who might be interested in your type of book, and then look at the agent profiles to see which agent within the agency specifically might be attracted to it.
 If I had a magic tip on how to get them to read your work and take it on, I would give it.
+I don’t.
 It’s hard and there is some luck involved, I suspect.
-But mainly your writing must be good and what they want at the time.
-Make sure your covering letter is professional (no spilling mistacks and it sense makes) and catches their attention.
+But your writing must be good, and then it’s a question of what they want at the time you submit.
+Make sure your covering letter is professional (no spilling mistacks and it sense makes) and that it catches their attention.
 Most of all, be resilient – there will be rejections (and non-replies).
+A lot of waiting and patience is required.

-Self Publishing – There are two main routes: to pay for someone to do it for you or to publish online.
-You’ve written your book, now sit back, relax, have a coffee and wait for the agents and publishers to come knocking at the door...
+Self Publishing – There are two main routes: paying for someone to do it for you, or to do the publishing yourself.

 Read More